cea-hpc/modules/doc/source/module.rst

     .. versionadded:: 4.3

-.. envvar:: _LMFILES_
+.. envvar:: MODULESHOME

- A colon separated list of the full pathname for all loaded *modulefiles*.
+ The location of the master Modules package file directory containing module command initialization scripts, the executable program :file:`modulecmd.tcl`, and a directory containing a collection of master *modulefiles*.

 .. envvar:: <VAR>_modquar